ivaylo-mk/lng-cargo/README.md

 Once installed, the app works fully offline and launches as a standalone window — no browser address bar, tabs, or menu visible, just the calculator.
 The PWA version also remembers your last-used cargo values across sessions so a cargo reconciliation in progress can be resumed the next day.

-### Standalone offline HTML file
+### As a standalone offline HTML file
 A single-file offline version (`LNG_Cargo_Properties_Calculator.html`) is included in this repository.
 This is suitable for isolated workstations that have no internet access — for example, shipboard Cargo Control Room computers on an isolated LAN.
-Download the file once, copy it to any computer, and it runs in any browser with no network dependency, ever.
+[Download the file](./LNG_Cargo_Properties_Calculator.html) once, copy it to any computer, and it runs in any browser with no network dependency, ever.
 No PWA install prompt appears in this mode, and no persistent state is saved (so multiple users can share one file without data contamination).

 ---